blender/swift-evolution/NNNN-allow-operator-overloads-in-structs-or-classes-based-on-return-type.md

 }
 ```

-The current design seems to impose and artificial limitation on type
+The current design seems to impose an artificial limitation on type
-signatures of functions that begin with a special set of characters
+signatures of functions that begin with a special set of characters, namely
-(the symbols chosen as operators).
+the symbols chosen for operator.

 ## Proposed solution